 LOCATION, LOCATION, LOCATION…….

-As important as the house itself are the local town and villages, the surrounding scenery and amenities.
+As important as the house itself is the location.
+The local town and villages, the surrounding scenery and amenities.
 You might find your perfect dream home, but if it’s right next to a motorway and a poultry farm, you’re unlikely to go for it.
 You might already know where you want to go, but for many the draw for buying in France is love of the lifestyle, culture, countryside and space.
 France is a huge country and it can be tricky to hone in on specific search areas.
-Here’s a few ways to help narrow it down:

 THE WEATHER